Top 10 Places to Visit in Indiana: The Best Indy Vacation Spots

 1. Lucas Oil Stadium and Conseco Fieldhouse

 The Lucas Oil Stadium replaces the now-demolished RCA Dome as the home of the Indianapolis Colts NFL team.
-Located in the heart of Indianapolis, here you can come watch the Colts play in their home arena.
+Located in the heart of Indianapolis, you can come here to watch the Colts play in their home arena.
 When the Colts aren't in town, the stadium is host to a variety of events.

 The Conseco Fieldhouse, also located in downtown Indianapolis, is the home of the Indianapolis Pacers NBA team.
 Aside from basketball, the stadium hosts big-ticket concerts (such as Metallica), trade shows, ice shows, and much more!